 Single sign-on and security

-We’ve been using Office 365 as our collaborative and business backend since 2011, when the very first initial release of the service was made available.
+We’ve been using Office 365 as our collaborative and business backend since 2011 when the very first initial release of the service was made available.
 Before that, we were mostly on-premises and spread out through different hosting and public cloud services of the time.
 We’ve grown to use almost all services Office 365 provides, but we’ve also decided not to use certain services because they simply haven’t provided what we needed.
-Teams, for now, seems like a perfect fit to integrate our people, culture and business together.
+Teams, for now, seem like a perfect fit to integrate our people, culture, and business together.

 Integration with Office 365

 Another reason why Teams just feel right from a user experience perspective is how fluid and clean it feels.
-We get built-in support for SharePoint content, Planner tasks, Office docs and Power BI.
-A lot of our internal intelligence and knowledge is spread out on Power BI dashboards, Groups-based OneNote files, Excel sheets and PowerPoints.
+We get built-in support for SharePoint content, Planner tasks, Office docs, and Power BI.
+A lot of our internal intelligence and knowledge are spread out on Power BI dashboards, Groups-based OneNote files, Excel sheets, and PowerPoints.
 Relatively little content or value is left for email, and we’ve mostly moved away from using email for internal communications.